5 surprising ways you’re damaging the ozone layer

 You eat a lot of cheese

 It’s no secret that eating less meat is good for the environment.
-Raising livestock puts strain on land and resources, not to mention the fact that it creates much more greenhouse gas emissions than the world’s 1.2 billion cars, thus significantly contributing to climate change.
-It’s a lesser known fact that nitrous oxide , a byproduct of manure decomposition, also plays a role in ozone depletion, and that livestock farming is responsible for 65% of all human-related nitrous oxide emissions.
-So lowering your meat consumption is a great first step - but don’t forget that cheese and other dairy products are animal products as well!
+Raising livestock puts strain on land and resources, not to mention the fact that it creates much more greenhouse gas emissions than all the cars, trains and planes put together; significantly contributing to climate change.
+It’s a lesser known fact that nitrous oxide, a byproduct of manure decomposition, also plays a role in ozone depletion, and that livestock farming is responsible for 65% of all human-related nitrous oxide emissions.
+So lowering your meat consumption is a great first step – but don’t forget that cheese and other dairy products are animal products as well.

-Are you an OVO customer yet?
-Find out more about how our Greener Energy tariff can help you do your bit by making cleaner, greener energy affordable for everyone.
+Are you with OVO yet?
+See how our Green Energy add-on can help you do your bit for the environment when it comes to your energy.